arduino/serial-discovery/README.md

 #### STOP command

 The `STOP` command stops the discovery internal subroutines and free some resources.
 This command should be called if the client wants to pause the discovery for a while.
-The response to the quit command is:
+The response to the stop command is:

 ```json
 {